IvanUkhov/blog/_drafts/2019-07-08-conversion.md

 variant B under some modeling assumptions.
 This information can subsequently be utilized in order to support the corresponding decision-making process.

+An R implementation of the math below can be found in the following repository:

+* [conversion-rate].

+However, it was written for personal exploratory purposes and has no documentation at the moment.
+If you decide to dive in, you will be on your own.

-Before we proceed, this article is largely inspired by a series of excellent blog posts by [Evan Miller], [Chris Stucchio], and [David Robinson].
+Lastly, this article is largely inspired by a series of excellent blog posts by [Evan Miller], [Chris Stucchio], and [David Robinson], which are strongly recommended.

+# Problem

 Suppose, as a business, you send communications to your customers in order to increase their engagement with the product.
 Furthermore, suppose you suspect that a certain change to the usual way of working might increase the uplift.
 In order to test your hypothesis, you set up an A/B test.
-The only decision you care about is whether or not you should switch from A to B. The twist is that each variant comes with its own utility, if it is the winner, and its own loss, if it is the loser, from the perspective of the business, and you would like to incorporate this information in your decision.
+The only decision you care about is whether or not you should switch from variant A to variant B where variant A is be the baseline (the usual way of working).
+The twist is that, from the perspective of the business, variant B comes with its own gain if it is the winner, and its own loss if it is the loser.
+The goal is to incorporate this information in the final decision, making necessary assumptions along the way.

+# Solution

-Let $$A$$ and $$B$$ be two random variable modeling the conversion rates of two groups, group A and group B. Group A is considered to be the baseline.
-Furthermore, let $$f$$ be the density function of the joint distribution of
-$$A$$ and $$B$$.
+Let $$A$$ and $$B$$ be two random variables modeling the conversion rates of the two variants, variant A and variant B. Furthermore, let $$f$$ be the probability density function of the joint distribution of $$A$$ and $$B$$.
 In what follows, concrete values assumed by the variables are denoted by $$a$$ and $$b$$, respectively.

 Define the utility function as